sh4ruyan/dataScienceBootcamp/README.md

-# learningPandas
+# dataScienceBootcamp

 ## What It Does

-This repo contains projects and files related to my learning of Python's Pandas library.
-I've included instructions on how to run this project below.
+This repo contains projects and files related to my learning of different libraries and frameworks in Python, such as Pandas, Matplotlib, and scikit-learn.

 ##